prabses/glc-bed-grading-system-v2/TEMPLATE MASTERFILE/Sheet_Structure_Guide.md

 **Key Features:**
 - ✅ Managed via "Manage Advisory Classes" dialog (Actions menu)
-- ✅ One row per instructor-grade-section combination
+- ✅ One row per teacher-grade-section combination
 - ✅ Active advisories (Status = "Active") are tracked for current assignments
 - ✅ Inactive advisories (Status = "Inactive") are preserved for history
 - ✅ Sheet is auto-created when first advisory is added